M4sum/save-forest-elephants/README.md

     1. The code currently has bad error handling so paths must be set correctly.
     2. Currently the model skips last chunk of audio files if the size is less than 10 seconds.
     3. Add docstrings
+    4. Save csv with filename and number of calls detected for each category.